liz/react-example/README.md

 To install dependencies

-After dependencies are installed the project directory, you can run:
+After dependencies are installed in the project directory, you can run:

 #### `npm start`